RG9n/RG9n.github.io/write-ups/hackpark.md

 * /custom (301) - Not allowed
 * /searchhistory (200) - Just takes you to the search page

-I'm not finding anything on the page for the clowns name.
+I'm not finding anything on the site for the clowns name.

-The social media links didn't go anywhere so lets try a [reverse image search](https://imgops.com/upload) on the clown's photo.
+The social media links didn't go anywhere, so lets try a [reverse image search](https://imgops.com/upload) on the clown's photo.

 * Try some of the different sites for the photo with imgops.
 * You will find the clown's name (if you didn't already know **IT**).